sadafmirza98/my-portfolio/README.md

 ## About Me

 Hello!
-I'm Sadaf Mirza, a Software Developer based in Mumbai, India.
+I'm Sadaf Mirza, a Senior Software Engineer based in Mumbai, India.
 Currently employed at LTIMindtree, I hold a Bachelor's Degree in Information Technology.
 My passion lies in crafting digital solutions that make a meaningful impact.

 ## Technical Expertise